zliu41/CIPs/CIP-plutus-modules/README.md

 tuple-of-modules variable, to a custom construction `ModuleRef i` that directly accesses the module in the `i`th component of the global module environment.
-This reduces the cost from a variable lookup plus a projection, to just a projection; this is expected to speed up every reference to an external module.
+This reduces the cost from a variable lookup plus a projection, to just a projection; this can be expected to speed up every reference to an external module.

 On the other hand, since it necessitates a change to the `CekM` monad underlying the CEK machine implementation, then it also requires recalibrating the cost of every UPLC operation.

+##### Subvariation: Unboxed modules

+This subvariation makes every reference to a module export cheaper, by replacing two projections from a tuple by one.
+It does require preprocessing script code before it is run, updating export references to refer to the correct element of the large tuple combining several modules.
+This requires a traversal of all the script code in a transaction, which must be performed every time script verification is run, including on the chain.
+Because of this, it makes most sense to use this subvariation in combination with 'global module environment', which also requires such a traversal.
+In both cases, the purpose is to adjust references to refer to the correct index in the new, merged data structure; a single traversal suffices to achieve both ends.

 ### Transaction fees